Two-Higgs-doublet model

 The two-Higgs-doublet model (2HDM) is an extension of the Standard Model of particle physics.
 2HDM models are one of the natural choices for beyond-SM models containing two Higgs doublets instead of just one.
 There are also models with more than two Higgs doublets, for example three-Higgs-doublet models etc.

 The addition of the second Higgs doublet leads to a richer phenomenology as there are five physical scalar states viz., the CP even neutral Higgs bosons h and H (where H is heavier than h by convention), the CP odd pseudoscalar A and two charged Higgs bosons H^{±}.
 The discovered Higgs boson is measured to be CP even, so one can map either h or H with the observed Higgs.
-A special case occurs when $\cos(\beta - \alpha) \rightarrow 0$, the alignment limit, in which the lighter CP even Higgs boson h has couplings exactly like the SM-Higgs boson.
-In another limit such limit, where $\sin(\beta - \alpha) \rightarrow 0$, the heavier CP even boson, i.e. H is SM-like, leaving h to be the lighter than the discovered Higgs; however, it is important to note that experiments have strongly pointed towards a value for $\sin(\beta - \alpha)$ that is close to 1.

 Such a model can be described in terms of six physical parameters: four Higgs masses ($m_{\rm h}, m_{\rm H}, m_{\rm A}, m_{\mathrm{H}^\pm}$), the ratio of the two vacuum expectation values ($\tan \beta$) and the mixing angle ($\alpha$) which diagonalizes the mass matrix of the neutral CP even Higgses.
 The SM uses only 2 parameters: the mass of the Higgs and its vacuum expectation value.

+A special case occurs when $\cos(\beta - \alpha) \rightarrow 0$, the alignment limit, in which the lighter CP even Higgs boson h has couplings exactly like the SM-Higgs boson.
+In another limit such limit, where $\sin(\beta - \alpha) \rightarrow 0$, the heavier CP even boson, i.e. H is SM-like, leaving h to be the lighter than the discovered Higgs; however, experiments have strongly pointed towards a value for $\sin(\beta - \alpha)$ that is close to 1.

 The masses of the H and A bosons could be below 1 TeV and the CMS experiment has conducted searches around this range but no significant excess above the standard model prediction has been observed.